learn-co-curriculum/sinatra-activerecord-reading/README.md

 The "create" part of CRUD is implemented in Sinatra by building a route, or controller action, to render a form for creating a new instance of your model.

 * The `get '/model/new'` route is created as a block in your controller.
-In this block, we can render an `.erb` file that containers our form.
+In this block, we can render an `.erb` file that contains our form.
 In this case, we'll call it `new.erb`.
 * That form sends a `POST` request to another controller action, `post '/models'`.
 It is here that you place the code that extracts the form data from the `params` and uses it to create a new instance of your model class, something along the lines of  `Model.create(some_attribute: params[:some_attribute])`.

 ### Read